-A sommelier would describe honey similarly to the terroir of a wine—an expression of place, time and weather.
-Like wine, honey production is season-driven.
-But unlike wine, whose appellation can be regional, our honey is the concentrated nectar of indigenous flora within a three-mile radius of the hive.
-Thus, Killer Bees Honey harvested from our three-mile micro-region in the Pisgah Forest in late June is uniquely different than honey harvested twenty miles away in The Highlands.
+Honey production, like wine, is season-driven and an expression of place, time, and weather.
+Unlike wine though, honey is not simply a result of geography - it’s a result of the concentrated nectar of the indigenous flora within a three-mile radius of the hive.
+Thus, Killer Bees Honey harvested from our three-mile micro-region in the Pisgah Forest is unique and different than honey harvested twenty miles away in The Highlands.